Great Britain national baseball team

-The Great Britain national baseball team is the national men's baseball team of the United Kingdom.
+The Great Britain national baseball team commonly known by its nickname "The Union Jack," is the national men's baseball team of the United Kingdom.
 It is governed by the British Baseball Federation, and is also a member nation of the Confederation of European Baseball.

-The team will compete in the 2026 World Baseball Classic in March 2026.
+The team competed in the 2026 World Baseball Classic in March 2026, coming fourth in its bracket.